siya2436/NYU-Data-Bootcamp-Final/README.md

 The Glivenko–Cantelli classifier demonstrates that a theory-driven, non-parametric approach can achieve competitive predictive performance while maintaining transparency and stability.
 Rather than outperforming all alternatives on a single metric, the GC model offers a balanced trade-off between recall and precision, along with the added benefit of clear, feature-level explanations.

 Overall, the findings suggest that effective diabetes prediction is not solely a question of choosing the most complex model, but of selecting an approach that aligns with the intended use case, evaluation priorities, and interpretability requirements.

+##### Next Step
+Future work could focus on improving how models handle class imbalance, for example by using cost-sensitive methods or better threshold selection.
+Additional feature engineering may also help capture more meaningful health patterns.
+Finally, testing these models on other or more recent health datasets would be important to evaluate how well the results generalize in practice.

 #### Reference
 Kaggle Dataset: Diabetes Health Indicators Dataset, https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset?resource=download